bengarrett/RetroTxt/docs/privacy.md

 ## Technical

-The `ext/manifest.json` lists all the Extension permissions RetroTxt requires for operation.
+Below is a breakdown of the permissions RetroTxt requires, as listed in `ext/manifest.json`.

 ```json title="manifest.json extraction"
 {